Martin-Antonov/GTE-Website/docs/movelabels.md

     Since we have undo, this strong effect can be undone and manual assignment used instead.

-### Preferred move lists
+### Possible feature: Preferred move lists

-This is not urgent at all.
+This is not urgent at all and refers to an extension of 2. above.

 I think a later feature could be that rather than starting from A,B,C for player 1, and a,b,c for player 2